 RCA Indoors Amplifiers Starting at $10 and Outdoor amps only $34!:

-Below are high quality RCA TV antenna signal amplifiers we offer for sale on our site,.
+Below are high quality RCA TV antenna signal amplifiers we offer for sale on our site in the $12 to $36 price range,.
 After testing many name brand and generic brands, we recommend this brand over others, due to their low signal detection and weak signal recovery abilities which are exceptional in comparison to other brands.
 This is an an attribute to RCA using both low noise components and excellent sensitivity, (ability to detect the weakiest signals possible is necessary before a signal booster is able to amplify them).

 Weak Signal Sensitivity & Low Noise Components are crucial for low signal recovery.
 Don't be fooled by unknown brands advertising very high gain.
 The higher the gain an amplifier has, actually isn't a good indicator of its performance, it's ability to detect the weakiest signals possible (so that it can amplify them) is by far a more important component of a quality signal amplifier.This is why we like the RCA brand line of signal boosters, as they have excellent sensitivity and actually use low noise components, yet reasonably priced, as can be seen below.

 Signal amplifiers also have some misconceptions about them and what they do and under which situations they'll be effective..
 Namely, if your install loss is low, (i.e. 50ft of RG6 coax cable or less and no splitters in the line) you likely won't benefit from them, but (read more):

 These devices improve signals by replenishing high install loss resulting from long coax runs or running more than one TV with your antenna.
 You should place them before the high loss drops the signals from the antenna (before the splitters drop the signal).